mak317/Machine-Learning/README.md

 # Machine-Learning
-It was my first AI/ML project, so tried my level best in this.
+It was my first AI/ML project, so I tried my best.
-This repository has the dataset on which ML model has been trainied, the code for training the model, the model itself and the GUI interface for pedicting the prices.
+This repository has the dataset on which the ML model has been trained, the code for training the model, the model itself, and the GUI interface for predicting the prices.